twentyciasia/100-days-of-code/log-mrfeeder.md

 ### D12
 Today I tried to save post in DB and fix drag and drop function but not successful Planning to do more tomorrow: I will try to again.
 I try to my lucky

+### D13
+Today I tried to save post with other function maybe successful =)))) Planning to do more tomorrow: I will try to apply that logic to my function to save my plugin.
+I try to my lucky